AssilZ/parts-inventory-tracker/README.md

 **Feature:** Added ability to delete individual parts from the inventory.

 **Implementation:**
-- Added delete button to each row in the parts table
+- "Delete" button on each row prompts for quantity to delete
-- Clicking delete removes the part and shows a success toast
+- Can remove partial quantity or entire part
+- If quantity to remove >= available, entire part is deleted
+- Shows remaining quantity in success message

 #### 2. Pagination Controls